tomszilagyi/tomszilagyi.github.io/_posts/2017-05-28-Resurrecting-an-old-dictionary.md

 different solutions together -- due to the sheer size of the community, it was very rare that I did not immediately find something along the lines of what I wanted.
-Still, dealing with these languages was mind-numbing.
-It felt more like chopping the woods rather than an intellectual exercise.
+Still, dealing with these languages in their rawest form was mind-numbing.
+I went for the bare-bones
+experience: I did not use the customized Android IDE so I would be forced to see and understand everything in the source.
+But it felt more like chopping the woods rather than an intellectual exercise.

 Ingenuity was needed, though.
 The raw OCR I extracted from the pages published by Project Runeberg had a tremendous amount of errors, which